Antique Chinese Republic Shiwan (Shekwan) Pottery | Su Wu with Fan

 Dimensions: 4-3/4”w x 13-1/2”h

 Su Wu’s steadfast loyalty to the Han was recounted in numerous songs, poems, and plays throughout Chinese history.
 In painting, he is most popularly depicted as a lonely shepherd tending his sheep, epitomizing his refusal to work for the enemy.
-There are two impressed stamps on the bottom of this figure, which are unidentified, indicating the piece was made prior to 1890.
+There are two impressed stamps on the bottom of this figure, which are unidentified, indicating the piece was made before 1890.
 This piece was originally purchased in a small town located in Guangdong province, China in 1985 and is from the Estate of Rudolph Schaeffer, (1886-1988) who headed the School of Art & Design in Chinatown & Potrero Hill San Francisco which closed in 1984.
-He had an extremely large collection of Chinese artifacts and particularly Shiwan Art pottery.
+He had an extremely large collection of Chinese artifacts, particularly Shiwan Art pottery.
+Because of its age and rarity, few are found in museums outside of China, and most are held in private collections in both that country and abroad.

 Antique Condition: This is an exceptionally glazed figure in pristine condition: no chips or missing elements or repairs.
 “As is” and retains the original craft/workmanship.
-Any discoloration, chipping/cracking, surface wear or structural damage noted.
+Any discoloration, chipping/cracking, surface wear, or structural damage was noted.

 NOTE: Overview and Characteristics of Shiwan Art Pottery